 The Access Plan must be posted in the lobby within 35 days of the Tenant Request.
 It also must be submitted within to the DOT online or by mail within 40 days of the Request.

 Tenants need to make space for the bikes after having their request approved.
 This space must comply with current fire codes.
 “Dead spaces” are useful areas for bike parking.
 This can be ends of hallways, reception areas, and underneath stairs.

 There are two reasons why owners may request an exception:

 - There is ample alternate bike parking available within three blocks/750ft. of the building

 - There are safety concerns about using the freight elevator holding cyclists

 If either of these are true, the building owner must Request an Exception within 15 days of receiving the Tenant Request.
 The tenant must be notified of this exception request within 30 days of their request.
 The Exception Request will either be accepted or rejected by the DOT.

 If an Exception Request has been approved by the DOT, a building owner may inform tenants about parking alternatives.
-Most options are not as secure as keeping it within your office, but can be plausible options to share.
+Most options are not as secure as keeping it within your office but can be plausible options to share.

 If there is not ample parking in the vicinity, bike racks can be requested from the city.
-As installation of these racks are based on overall demand, the best way to take action is to contact neighboring businesses, institutions, and the community board.
+As installation of these racks is based on overall demand, the best way to take action is to contact neighboring businesses, institutions, and the community board.
 Group proposals can have a larger impact.
 The CityRacks application can be found here.